Invasion from Mars: On the Charged Personae of Shelly Mars

 In the few months that I have known Shelly, she has been busy working on her archive and her memoir, preparing to add another chapter to the herstory of the scene.
 Like many artists of her generation, she was generous and excited to share her memories with me, determined, as she told me, not to “fuck it up” in her third act.
 But before she began showing me the videos and archival materials from the ’80s and ’90s, we talked about which gay tribes I fit into.
 She is an expert on characters and enjoys making snap judgments about people.
 Her assumptions about me—transitioning from a twink to a daddy—weren’t far off.
 After a meeting at a café and two long visits at her West Village apartment, an area she said “was full of fags back then,” we continued our conversation via Instagram and WhatsApp voice memos.

 Shelly’s journey began in San Francisco, arriving from Celina, a small town in Ohio, where hers was the only Jewish family.
-She studied contact improvisation at the American Conservatory Theater, a nonprofit in the Tenderloin.
+She studied acting at the American Conservatory Theater, a nonprofit in the Tenderloin.
 She tried to break into mainstream television and the film industry after she finished the program in 1981, and had only sporadic success.
 For instance, she recalls one traumatic memory about an agent in Los Angeles who reacted angrily after she sent him a tape of herself in drag, telling her, “Don’t you ever come in here and show me this.”

 Underground theater, in contrast, embraced her from the start.
 The first place she ever lived in San Francisco was the creative complex Project Artaud, where she befriended and started performing with the members of Angels of Light, a troupe that evolved in the early 1970s out of the hippie theater ensemble the Cockettes.
 To make ends meet, she also worked as a masseuse at the Sutro Baths, San Francisco’s only bisexual spa at the time, and then as a stripper at a lesbian bar called Bay Brick Inn.
 She also spent a single week working at the adult theater Sutter Cinema, but she had no chemistry with the businessmen who went there, because, as she puts it, “They would just stare and wait for you to flash your cunt for a dollar.”
 One day, she instead flashed a leather dildo at them, and the manager asked her to “behave.”
 This patronizing gesture, along with the straight male audience she disliked, made her angry, so she decided to strip only at lesbian bars from then on.